A visit to the historic Glasnevin Cemetery is one of the most popular things to do in Dublin.

 Almost 200 years old and acting as the final resting place of 1.5+ million people, the stories Glasnevin holds within its walls would stretch across the Atlantic.

-There are four tours to choose from here; The Self-Guided Tour, The O’Connell Tower Tour, The Dead Interesting Tour and the Irish History Tour (info on each below).
+There are multiple tours to choose from, including, The Irish History Tour, The O’Connell Tower Tour, The Self Guided Tour and the Extra-Ordinary Lives Tour (info on each below).

 In this guide, you’ll find everything from the history of Glasnevin Cemetery and its opening hours to what to see while you’re there.